What It Takes to Build with Care: The Process Behind Every Project

 Define

-This phase is about surfacing our assumptions, audiences, and intentions, clarifying what we think we know and what we’re here to learn.
+This phase is about making the implicit explicit: helping define the vision for the future - what it looks like, feels like, who it impacts and how, and then surfacing our assumptions around learner or stakeholder, clarifying what we think we know and what we’re here to learn.
 It’s where we outline the initial questions guiding our work, identify who we’re designing for, and name the biases, gaps in our understanding, unseen influences, and anticipated challenges that we want to stay aware of along the way.
 It’s therefore also where we ask whose experience must guide the work, and commit to centering those most impacted from the very start.
 This step helps prevent well-intentioned design from replicating the very harms it seeks to address and invites honest reflection on power: who holds it, and how it can be shared.

 In other words, it’s where we start with self-awareness, so discovery can start with openness.